 is a solution of Problem~\eqref{max_sphere} and $M(w_{+})=\frac{1}{\norme{w_{\ast}}}$.
 Moreover, if $w_+$ is the solution of Problem~\eqref{max_sphere} then

 is a solution of Problem~\eqref{min_norm}.
 Further, it holds that $M(w_{\ast})=1$ \end{lem}

 A few observations can be made.
 The above lemma is a classical result in the theory of SVM.
-Indeed, Problem~\eqref{min_norm} defines the hard margin support vector machines algorithm \cite{cortes1995support}.
+Indeed, Problem~\eqref{min_norm} is called hard margin support vector machines \cite{cortes1995support}.
 For sake of completeness we provide its proof (see Lemma \ref{lemmaClassificationEquivalence} in Appendix \ref{appendixa}).
 In terms of the constrained min-norm problem \eqref{min_norm}, Assumption \ref{assumptionseparate}, ensures that the feasible set is non-empty and hence such a solution $w_{\ast}$ (thus $w_{+}$) exists.
 In addition since \eqref{min_norm} can also be equivalently expressed as

 the solution $w_{\ast}$ (thus $w_{+}$) is unique, thanks to the strong convexity of the squared norm in \eqref{minorm}.
-Notice that from an optimization point of view, formulation \eqref{minorm} is more useful and will be used hereafter, instead of \eqref{min_norm}.
+Note that,from an optimization point of view, formulation \eqref{minorm} is more useful and will be used hereafter, instead of \eqref{min_norm}.

-From the regularization perspective taken thus far, the above result shows that the max margin problem can identified as the minimum norm problem akin to Problem~\eqref{minimalnormsolution1} in regression, but the linear equations are now replaced by inequalities.
+From a regularization perspective, the above result shows that the max margin problem can be see as a minimum norm problem akin to Problem~\eqref{minimalnormsolution1} in linear inverse problems, but the linear equations are now replaced by inequalities.
 This can be made even more explicit noting that for binary valued outputs, it holds: